tuhmaytow/Crossword-Puzzle-Generator/README.md

 #A Constraint Satisfaction Problem

-A crossword puzzle is perfect real-world example of aconstraint satisfaction problem.
+A crossword puzzle is perfect real-world example of a constraint satisfaction problem.
 A solution to a crossword puzzle, after all, is an assignment of words to a grid such that each meets a number of constraints: a semantic constraint provided by the clue, a length constraint provided by the grid, and constraints on its its letters provided by the words which it overlaps in the grid.
 Similarly, the construction of a puzzle is based on similar constraints, although the application is somewhat different.

 #Algorithm